 All participants will be grouped by both ability and age

-Geronimo coaches, including current high school and college players, will follow a disciplined approach to teaching fundamental lacrosse skills.
+Geronimo coaches, including Division I and Division III college players, will follow a disciplined approach to teaching fundamental lacrosse skills.
 Some areas of focus include: shooting, feeding, stick protection, dodging, defense, etc.

 With a maximum coach to camper ratio of 8:1, we provide outstanding instruction in building the fundamentals essential to success at the youth level and beyond.